 Moreover, we study the scalability of security protocols on large scale infrastructure.
-During his thesis at Moais, Sébastien Varrette has developed and validated a scalable distributed authentication protocol based on LDAP which is operationally used since two years on the national grid Grid'5000.
-In order to open the grid usage to commercial applications from small-size companies (namely in the field of micro and nano-technology within the global competitiveness cluster Minalogic in Grenoble), we are currently studying the scalability issues related to systematic ciphering of all components of a distributed application in relation with CS Group (thesis of Thomas Roche, CIFRE scholarship).
+In order to open the grid usage to commercial applications from small-size companies (namely in the field of micro and nanotechnology within the global competitiveness cluster Minalogic in Grenoble), we are currently studying the scalability issues related to systematic ciphering of all components of a distributed application in relation with CS Group (thesis of Thomas Roche, CIFRE scholarship).
 Dedicated to multicore architectures, an adpative parallelization of a block cipher (based on counter mode) has been evaluated.
 An FPGA implementation is in progress.

-Conversely, large scale computing infrastructure are very useful to evaluate the robustness of cryptographic protocols (eg SHA-1 Collision and PrimeGrid projects on BOINC).
+Conversely, large scale computing infrastructure are very useful to evaluate the robustness of cryptographic protocols (eg SHA-1 Collisison and PrimeGrid projects on BOINC).
 In collaboration with Institut Fourier (Roland Gillard), we use Kaapi and grid platforms to generate boxes with no quadratic relations.